aplteam/Tatin/docs/PublishingPackages.md

 * "Any": You may delete any package
 * "JustBetas": You may delete only beta versions
-* "None": You cannot delete a packages at all
+* "None": You cannot delete any packages at all

 Note that anything that carries something that is not a digit after the second dot in the version number and before the build separator --- a `+` (recommended) or a `.` (deprecated) --- qualifies as a beta version.